 When is it acceptable to UKCA mark products in the UK?

 The UKCA marking can be used from 1st January 2021.
-However, CE marking will continue to be accepted until the end of 2021.
-The UKCA mark must be applied from this date on products which requires a third-party UK conformity assessment, or if an approved UK body has carried out a conformity assessment and the files have not been transferred from the body to a recognised EU body before 1st January 2021.
+However, CE marked products will continue to be accepted indefinitely for regulations owned by the Department for Business and Trade (DBT) or until 30th June 2025 for Construction Products Regulations (CPR), which is owned by the Department for Levelling Up, Housing and Communities and Ministry of Housing, Communities & Local Government.
+The UKCA mark must be applied after this date on products subject to CPR that require a third-party UK conformity assessment, or if an approved UK body has carried out a conformity assessment and the files have not been transferred from the body to a recognised EU body before 1st January 2021.

 When does the UKCA mark become mandatory?